gy1016/lamb3d/README.md

 # Document

-Here you can see [engine documentation](https://www.yuque.com/shengaoyang-rl1fl/apm3zh), mind maps, system architecture and my brainstorming!
+Here you can see the mind map of the design engine, system architecture and my [brainstorming](https://www.yuque.com/shengaoyang-rl1fl/apm3zh).

+Documentation generated with Typedoc is [here](http://www.sgyat.cn/lamb3d/)!

 # Architecture